Ian Happ Preview, Player Props: Cubs vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in the league.

-- The Diamondbacks have the 22nd-ranked team ERA among all MLB pitching staffs (4.59).
+- The Diamondbacks' 4.56 team ERA ranks 21st across all league pitching staffs.

-- Diamondbacks pitchers combine to give up 172 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- Diamondbacks pitchers combine to rank 15th in baseball in home runs allowed (172 total, 1.2 per game).

-- In his most recent time out on Monday against the Colorado Rockies, the right-hander tossed seven innings, allowing one earned run while surrendering four hits.
+- The righty's last time out came on Wednesday against the Colorado Rockies, when he went 3 2/3 innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.